Home → Events → Baseball Hall of Fame Induction Ceremony

 For information about future balloting, The Hall of Fame has a special article outlining the upcoming eligibility of retired players.
-The ballot for the 2012 class should be announced in late November 2011, and the results for the election should be announced in early 2012.

 Here's what you need to know to attend the Induction Ceremony: